FREQUENTLY ASKED QUESTIONS (FAQ)

 How do I get a copy of my contract or settlement documents or verify the payments that I will receive?

 For the protection of our Payees, all requests for benefit information or copies of documents must be submitted in writing and must be signed by the Payee or Payee’s legal guardian.
-If you have questions about how to obtain documents or benefits verification, call us at (402) 916-3100.

 Will I get a yearly statement that shows what payments I will receive or how much interest has accrued throughout the year?